Sticker (album): Promotion

 Sticker was teased with a concept trailer titled "Who Is Sticker", released on August 21, which depicted the members of NCT 127 as engineering students by day and computer hackers by night.
 On August 22, SM Entertainment announced the album's release date as September 17 on the group's social media accounts.
 On September 10, NCT 127 released a playlist called "Welcome to NCT 127 Sticker, the Enhanced Playlist" exclusively on Spotify.
 Sticker was officially released on September 17, and the group promoted the album and its title track on The Late Late Show with James Corden.

 Commercial performance

 Sticker

 On August 24, 2021, after just one day of availability, it was reported that Sticker had surpassed 1,329,000 pre-orders, eventually surpassing 2.2 million pre-orders on the day of release, exceeding their previous career high of 530,000 pre-orders for Neo Zone and setting a new record for artists under SM Entertainment.
 On September 24, 2021, NCT 127 broke their own sales record to become a double-million seller, with over 2.15 million copies of Sticker sold in just one week.
 As of November 2021, the album has sold 2.4 million copies.
 Sticker debuted at number three on the US Billboard 200, selling 58,000 copies in its first week.
-As of March 2022, it has sold over 230,000 copies in the United States.